kubeflow/spark-operator/docs/api-docs.md

 </em>
 </td>
 <td>
+<em>(Optional)</em>
-<p>DeleteOnTermination specify whether executor pods should be deleted in case of failure or normal termination
+<p>DeleteOnTermination specify whether executor pods should be deleted in case of failure or normal termination.
-Optional</p>
+Maps to <code>spark.kubernetes.executor.deleteOnTermination</code> that is available since Spark 3.0.</p>
 </td>
 </tr>
 </tbody>